Academic Catalog 2025-2026

 • The program is an approved Elementary Subject Matter Preparation Program (ESM) meaning that students who successfully complete the Liberal Studies major requirements with a grade of “C” or better will not need to take the CSET.

-• Liberal Studies students complete the multiple subject credential program in two semesters instead of three and may also complete requirements towards a credential in special education.
+• Liberal Studies students complete the multiple subject credential program in two semesters instead of three and may also complete all prerequisite requirements towards a credential in special education.

 Preparation

 Students preparing to enter the Liberal Studies major should focus on building a strong GPA to facilitate their future entry into credential programs.
-Community college students planning to transfer should know that several GE courses "double-count" in the Liberal Studies major.
+The Associate Degree for Transfer in Elementary Education is the preferred pathway for community college transfer students who plan to enter the Liberal Studies Major.
+Community college students planning to transfer should know that several General Education (GE) courses "double-count" in the Liberal Studies major.
 These courses are listed at www.assist.org.

 Academic Advisement